-Yesterday morning we left Marrakesh in Morocco and head towards the world harritage site of Aït Benhaddou, the place where there filmed many films including “The Gladiator”.
+Yesterday morning we left Marrakesh in Morocco and head towards the world harritage site of Aït Benhaddou, the place where there filmed many films including “The Gladiator”, since visiting the different locations in Morocco such as Chefchaouen, Morocco is great for those who want to have a great travel experience.
 We also spent the night in the very special hotel called Kasbah Amridi.
 It was the place where they filmed “Ali Baba and the Forty Thieves” in 1944.
 Today’s itinerary will be the highlight of our trip.
 We are heading into the Sahara desert and camping there for one night.
 Winny has adored the world famous book “Little Prince” when she was 8 and she has looked forward to staying in the Sahara desert ever since.
 Spending a night at the Sahara desert tonight will be a dream come true for her and I will be following her into the desert to look for the “Little prince”.

 Heading to the Sahara Desert is a long journey.
 Our destination for the day is at Merzouga, a small village closest to the Sahara Desert.
 This village is over 600km away from Marrakech.
 Merzouga is a common starting point for many tourist company to send their guests into the Sahara desert on camels.
 At the entrance to the desert is a very beautiful hotel made for guests who doesn’t want to stay in the desert.
 These guests will come back to this accommodation after a camel ride around the Sahara desert.